Looking After Your Mind and Body When the Clocks Go Back

 Embrace Healthy Eating Habits

-- Nutrient-dense lunch options like a grilled chicken, salad, or whole wheat pasta
+- Nutrient-dense lunch options like a grilled chicken and salad wrap or a whole wheat pasta salad.

-- Balanced evenings meals with lean meats or fish, whole grains like rice or lentils, and lots of fresh vegetables to go with it.
+- Balanced evenings meals with lean meats or fish, whole grains like rice or lentils, and lots of fresh veg to go with it.

 The simple act of embracing a healthy diet and lifestyle can lift your mood, increase your energy, and transform your tiresome sleep cycle.